foxfriends/conartist/web/README.md

 Always go for the latest and greatest.
 Do not succumb to technical debt.
 Make a note of it in your commit messages when `npm install` needs to be run again so that nobody is left confused about why everything is broken.

+## Generating Schemas

+To run the `./generate-schemas` script requires installing NPM packages `apollo` and `graphql` globally.
+Something is wrong with Apollo that the CLI doesn't work when you install it from the `package.json`.

+Use the version from `package.json` though, those work fine.